 Our new Classical Piano syllabus (2018) features a blend of traditional classical forms with flexibility to choose contemporary repertoire.
 Skills include sight reading, ear training, technique, keyboard skills (harmonization) and background questions to encourage and broadly assess musicianship.
 All of our examinations provide a nationwide system for evaluation and accreditation offering high school credit with various provincial ministries of education.

 View our news post on the release of the 2018 syllabus here.

-Below you will find an updated Rules and Regulations document which includes an Introduction as well as a document outlining our Recital Assessment program.
+Below you will find a Rules and Regulations document which includes an Introduction as well as a document outlining our Recital Assessment program.